danielnaab/wunderdog/content/services/training.md

 ## Personal consultation fees

 "GREAT BEGINNINGS/THE BASICS & FINE TUNING" INITIAL CONSULTATION:
-Up to 2 hours:  $195 flat fee (after 2 hours, HOURLY RATE WILL APPLY).
-Includes one follow up phone call or email at no extra charge (phone call is limited to 15 minutes), and ALL FAMILY MEMBERS ARE WELCOME!
+Up to 2 hours:  $200 flat fee (after 2 hours, HOURLY RATE WILL APPLY).
+Includes one follow up phone call or email at no extra charge (phone call is limited to 15 minutes), and ALL FAMILY MEMBERS ARE WELCOME (over the age of 6 years)!

-This (up to 2 hours) session is terrific for those clients with new puppies, or those with any new addition to their family wishing to start off with all the advantages!
+This (up to 2 hours) session is terrific for those clients with new puppies, or those with any new addition to their family wishing to start off with all the advantages.
 This session covers a complete intake-evaluation, basic temperament assessment, and protocol/program.
-You wil learn A LOT in this session, and will receive a computer generated report within one week of the appointment.
+You will learn A LOT in this session, and will receive applicable handouts to start your puppy workbook.  *Most clients choose follow up sessions based on individual needs and as recommended by trainer.

 ## Behavioral modification initial consultation